-How to tell someone they didn’t get the job
+Here are some tips on how to tell someone they didn’t get the job.

 Set parameters for the discussion

-- Focus on the keys to success
+Focus on the keys to success

 People inherently do not like to hear negative comments about themselves.
-Some people can take it, and some can’t.
-If you are unsure of how the individual will take the news, highlight what made the successful candidate stand out, and not where this particular candidate fell short.
-This may seem a little subtle at first glance, but can greatly affect how the individual accepts the news.
+Some people can take it, but many others can’t.
+If you are unsure how the individual will take the news, highlight what made the successful candidate stand out, and not where this particular candidate fell short.
+This may seem a little subtle at first glance, but it can greatly affect how the individual accepts the news.
 So, instead of saying:

 Help them out for the future

-- Don’t be afraid of the horror stories
+Don’t be afraid of the horror stories

 We’ve all had them.
-You break the bad news and the receiver doesn’t take it well.
+You break the bad news and your applicant doesn’t take it well.
 An hour and twelve minutes later, you’re still wading your way through this difficult conversation.
 Being able to take criticism gracefully is an important quality that most professions require.
 Take this as a blessing in disguise as this can a) only confirm the decision to hire the other candidate; and b) make it very easy for you to decide whether or not to utilize this candidate going forward.